JST vs MST Time Difference

-JST does not observe daylight saving time, while MST may shift to MDT (UTC-6) in DST-observing regions.
-The page updates automatically using IANA timezone database rules.
+Japan Standard Time does not observe DST, while Mountain Standard Time may shift to daylight time in some regions.
+The page updates the comparison automatically using IANA timezone database rules and historical changes.

 How to Find the Time Difference Between JST and MST